zephyrproject-rtos/zephyr/doc/reference/power_management/index.rst

 such as a SysTick, RTC, counter, or GPIO.
 Depending on the power mode entered, only some SoC peripheral modules may be active and can be used as a wake up source.

-Enabling system power management compels the Zephyr kernel scheduler to work in tickless idle mode (see :option:`CONFIG_TICKLESS_IDLE`).

 Power States
 ============